Close to Everything

 Ample transportation options make it easy for students to come to Commonwealth from all over—and outside—the city.
 Some walk or ride their bikes; others master train schedules and T transfers.
 The autonomy instils confidence and a sense of independence that’s worth the trip.

-Our students commute from more than forty cities and towns, including:
+Our students commute from fifty cities and towns, including: